jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 `uses: actions/setup-python@v1` is an action that sets up a Python environment that we can use for our action.
 It gives us the ability to download, install and set up Python packages.

-`pwd` Prints the current working directory
+`pwd` Prints the current working directory for reference

 `python -m pip install --upgrade pip` Updates pip to the latest version in our environment.
 Pip is a package installer for Python.